travelgateX/documentation-site/content/hotel-x/release-notes/roadmap.md

 +++
-title = "Roadmap"
+title = "HotelX Roadmap"
-pagetitle = "HotelX roadmap"
+pagetitle = "Roadmap"
 description = "We have put together a GitHub Project where we will keep updating on the things we’ve in our plans." weight = 1 alwaysopen = false